cybozu-go/neco/docs/artifacts.md

 - [artifacts.go](../artifacts.go)

-    This file describes artifacts to be tested in development.
+    This file describes artifacts which is used while development or CI before build neco binaries.
     It should be updated with `generate-artifacts` command.
     You may edit the file **ONLY IF** you would like to test different combination of components.